-Students not enrolled at The University of Scranton may seek regular admission into the D.P.T. program during their senior year, by completing and submitting a Graduate School application.
-Physical therapists interested in pursuing the D.P.T. should apply in the fall semester of any given year for admission into the program in the following fall semester.
+Students not enrolled at The University of Scranton may seek regular admission into the D.P.T. program during their senior year, by completing and submitting a CGCE application.

 Prerequisites

 A. Courses (must be completed with a grade of C or better)